Tamk1s/Thwimp/README.md

 	- Shows CAD animated walkthroughs of each track in both the Wii and Retro battle cups
     - When a battle cup is highlighted (but not selected), the subvideos for each track are shown for the current cup
     - Video layout
-    	- Array of 2x1 subvideos
+    	- Array of 2x1 subvideo cells
-    	- Whole THP video lasts 600 frames long
+    	- Entire THP video lasts 600 frames long
     	- Top row = Wii battle courses
     	- Bot row = Retro battle courses
-    	- Each cup has 5 courses (5 multiplicities per subvideo)
+    	- Each cup has 5 courses (5 multiplicities per subvideo cell)
-    	- Every 120 frames, the subvideos show the next track in the cup (goes to the next multiplicity)
+    	- Every 120 frames, the subvideo cells show the next track in the cup (goes to the next multiplicity)
     	- Video has some padding at bottom
-    		- Padding has a white rectangle which moves to a different integer position at every multiplicity
+    		- Padding has a white rectangle which moves to a different integral position at every multiplicity
-    		- Position of white rectangle determines which row (which track) is highlighted in the menus
+    		- Position of white rectangle determines which row (which track) is highlighted in the menus, for synchronization

 ![battle_cup_select.thp](https://raw.githubusercontent.com/Tamk1s/Thwimp/master/readme/battle_cup_select.png)
 - **"course\cup_select.thp"**